Balcony promoves energ

 One space which was practically re-discovered during the pandemic was the balcony.
 The reduced pollution and noise from the lockdowns enabled residents to gather together on balconies safely, making the most of the outdoors available to them.
 As life resumed to its normal pace, however, residents retreated back to the inside of their homes, where the sensory load was deemed to be more bearable.

-This brought to light an important question: How can balconied be redeveloped to support architectural wellness, even outside the pandemic?
+This brought to light an important question: How can balconies be redeveloped to support architectural wellness, even outside the pandemic?
 The balcony holds great untapped potential, and retractable balcony glazing has stepped up to provide a solution.
 If only balconies were more usable and limited in exposure to pollution and noise, it is clear that inhabitants would be making better use of them.

-Professor of Building Science at the University of Toronto, Ted Kesik, notes of the glazed balcony: “it’s comfort, it’s enjoyment, it’s security, its safety… it’s a really great environment.”
+Its comfort, its enjoyment, its security, its safety… it’s a really great environment.
 The retractability of the glazing also enables the full embracing of nature when the weather is favorable.
 Residents can easily adjust the balcony environment to be in alignment with the sensory load coming in from the outside.

 Architectural wellness and the glazed balcony